philthompson10/pyqtdeploy/doc/sysroot.rst

         The name of the host platform.

+    .. py:attribute:: host_python

+        The name of the host :program:`python` executable.
+This is only implemented by the ``Python`` component plugin.

+    .. py:attribute:: host_qmake

+        The name of the host :program:`qmake` executable.
+This is only implemented by the ``Qt`` component plugin.

+    .. py:attribute:: host_sip

+        The name of the host :program:`sip` executable.
+This is only implemented by the ``SIP`` component plugin.

     .. py:method:: install()
         :abstractmethod:

         This must be re-implemented to install the component.

+    .. py:attribute:: must_install_from_source

+        This is set by the component if it must be installed from a source archive.

     .. py:method:: open_file(name)